-Eminem Causes Panic Among Bonnaroo Fans With Gunshot Sound Effects During His Show
+Eminem Causes Panic Among Bonnaroo Fans With Gunshot Sound Effects During His Set

 — EMINEM_TOUR_UPDATES (@Eminemreviv1) June 10, 2018

-An Eminem fan account shared footage from the “Kill You” performance and although the video cuts off immediately after the gunshot, you can hear the sound of screams beginning.
+An Eminem fan account shared footage from the “Kill You” performance, and although the video cuts off immediately after the gunshot, you can hear the sound of screams beginning.
 The gunshots sound very real, and the panic in the crowd was more than understandable.

 Despite this being something normal for an Eminem performance, events like those of the Manchester bombing outside an Ariana Grande concert, and the Las Vegas shooting during the Route 91 Harvest Festival have concert attendees on edge.
 Some fans defended the choice to use the gunshot sound effect, saying the rapper has always used it during his performances and that it’s never been a news story until now.